mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 This page lists all the documentation updates for [!DNL Journey Optimizer].

 ## October 2023 {#oct-2023}

 * Added GIFs to illustrate some key capabilities, such as: [Content templates](../content-management/content-templates.md), [Fragments](../content-management/fragments.md), [Computed attributes](../audience/computed-attributes.md), [Direct mail](../direct-mail/get-started-direct-mail.md), [Tags](../start/search-filter-categorize.md#tags), [Decision management optimization models](../offers/ranking/personalized-optimization-model.md), [API-triggered campaigns](../campaigns/api-triggered-campaigns.md), and [Content experiment](../campaigns/content-experiment.md).
 * The Schema creation process has been updated to reflect latest updates in the user interface, coming with Adobe Experience Platform changes.
 [Read more](../audience/creating-test-profiles.md)
 * Decision Management guardrails have been added to the Guardrails and limitations page.
 [Read more](../start/guardrails.md#decision-management)
+* A new section on how to preview and test your content has been created.
+[Read more](../content-management/preview-test.md)

 ## September 2023 {#september-2023}